ViaVersion/ViaLegacy/README.md

 If you don't have one you can check out [ViaProtocolHack](https://github.com/RaphiMC/ViaProtocolHack) for an abstracted and simplified, but still customizable implementation, or [ViaLoadingBase](https://github.com/FlorianMichael/ViaLoadingBase) for a quick and easy implementation.
 You can also go to the official [ViaVersion](https://github.com/ViaVersion) repositories and look at their server and proxy implementations.

-ViaLegacy currently also requires you to have ViaBackwards installed, as ViaLegacy uses some of its classes.
-This will be changed in the future when the snapshots part of ViaLegacy is split off into its own project.

 ### Base Implementation
 #### ViaLegacy platform implementation